A CLOCKWORK ORANGE

 Back in 1971 there could have been little doubt that A Clockwork Orange was destined for endless late night re-runs at film fests organised by students.

-Based on British author Anthony Burgess's novel about a dystopian future riddled with youth gangs, it introduces us to thirteen-year-old Alex (Malcolm McDowell in a stunning debut performance he has never been able to repeat) and his "Droogs".
+Based on British author Anthony Burgess's novel about a dystopian future riddled with youth gangs, it introduces us to thirteen-year-old Alex (Malcolm McDowell in a breakthrough performance he has never been able to repeat) and his "Droogs".
 Speaking a largely invented (by Burgess) slang, Alex happens to be into Beethoven (a sly reference to Wagner-loving Nazis?) and ultraviolence.
 And ultraviolence is what the audience experiences for rest of the movie.

 A Clockwork Orange is an assault on the senses.
-It is loud - in both music (classics re-done by Walter Carlos on the synthesiser) and garish 1970s colours.
+It is loud - in both music (classics re-done by Walter Carlos on the synthesizer) and garish 1970s colors.
 The violence and rapes have lost none of its intensity that made ‘Seventies audiences squirm in their seats.
 Its impact, even after two decades of audiences getting used to all kinds of ultraviolence on the silver screen, is undeniable.

 It is an uncomfortable movie to watch.
 It preys perhaps most on our deep-seated fears of being the victim to unwarranted crime - not the person who comes to steal our hi-fi set, but the criminal who comes to torture us and sadistically rape our loved ones while not even bothering with the hi-fi set!